-The OLT is committed to high quality, fair, expeditious and principled resolutions of the matters brought before it and aims to create a workplace culture of inclusion and acceptance.
-Professional development initiatives, including those focused on diversity and inclusion, have been implemented to support Members and staff.
+The OLT is committed to providing high-quality, fair, expeditious and principled resolutions of the matters brought before it.
+Tribunal decisions are based on the facts, the applicable law and policy, and on the merits of the case.

 Section 2: Overview & Mandate